 - Sunflower oil 30 ml / 2 tbsp

 - Baking powder 15 g / 0.53 oz / 1 tbsp

 - Salt 5 g / 0.18 oz / 1 tsp

 - In a bowl mix the dry ingredients, whole wheat flour, salt and baking powder.

 - Add the pumpkin puree and sunflower oil.
 Mix.

 - Incorporate the water little by little.
 Knead until you get a smooth and soft dough.
 Make a bun with the dough.

 - Divide the dough into equal parts.
 Make a bun with each of them (13 buns of 40 g / 0.088 pound for 15 cm / 5.90 in final tacos approx.).
 Cover with plastic kitchen wrap.
 Let rest for 30 minutes in the refrigerator.

 - With a rolling pin, stretch each dough bun in a circular shape and as thinly as possible.
-Sprinkle with flour if necessary.
+Sprinkle with whole wheat flour if necessary.

 - Cook in a pan at maximum temperature without oil or butter.
 When you see the bubbles (see photo) turn and cook on the other side for a few more seconds.